 where the partial quotients $A_i(x)$ are polynomials of strictly positive degree defined by

 This form of continued fraction induced from the Gauss map was first introduced by Artin \cite{Artin}, see also Berth\'{e} and Nakada \cite{BertheNakada}.

-As in the case of real numbers, the metrical theory of continued fractions of formal Laurent series can be used to prove many Diophantine approximation results such as the analogue of Borel-Bernstein theorem, Khintchine theorem, Jarn\'ik theorem and so on.
-At its most basic level, the focus has been on the set
+As in the case of real numbers, the metrical theory of continued fractions of formal Laurent series can be used to prove many Diophantine approximation results such as the analogues of the Borel-Bernstein theorem, Khintchine theorem, Jarn\'ik theorem and so on.
+The focus, at a fundamental level, has been on the set

-The Haar measure of $\mathcal F_1(\Phi)$ was obtained by Niederreiter in \cite{Nied88}, see also\cite[Theorem 2.4]{Fuchs2002}, proving that the Haar measure of the set $\mathcal F_1(\Phi)$ is zero (respectively full) if the series $\sum_{n\ge1}q^{-\Phi(n)}$ converges (respectively diverges).
+The Haar measure, denoted as $\nu$, of $\mathcal F_1(\Phi)$ was obtained by Niederreiter in \cite{Nied88}, see also\cite[Theorem 2.4]{Fuchs2002}, proving that the Haar measure of the set $\mathcal F_1(\Phi)$ is zero (respectively full) if the series $\sum_{n\ge1}q^{-\Phi(n)}$ converges (respectively diverges).
 The Hausdorff dimension of this set was completely determined for any function $\Phi$ in \cite{Hu-Wang-Wu-Yu}.
-We refer the reader to \cite{BugeaudZhang, Kristensen2003, GangulyGhosh, SXJ, ZhangExact} for more on some metrical (or distribution of digits) results over formal Laurent series.
+We refer the reader to \cite{BugeaudZhang, Kristensen2003, GangulyGhosh, SXJ, ZhangExact} for more related metrical (or distribution of digits) results over formal Laurent series.

 Taking inspirations from the study of the growth of the product of consecutive partial quotients for the real numbers we initiate studying the growth of consecutive partial quotients over the field of formal Laurent series.
 Let $k\geq 1$.
 Define the set